Nursing Home Abuse in North Carolina

 In court on May 22, Horton plead guilty to a second-degree sexual offense charge after negotiating a plea that allowed the rape and an additional charge to be dropped.
 He was sentenced to 12-15 years in prison, minus 120 of time already served in jail.
 He still has another pending court date for a sexual battery charge and is expected back in court in July.

 Keep in mind that if you or a loved one have been victim to nursing home abuse, an experienced nursing home abuse lawyer will be able to assist you.
-Our award-winning Texas nursing home abuse attorneys at McIver Brown law firm have helped numerous victims go on to win their cases, and would be happy to provide you with a free consultation.
+Nursing home abuse attorneys have helped numerous victims go on to win their cases, and would be happy to provide you with a free consultation.

 North Carolina Nursing Home Accused for Abuse and Neglect